Abhinav330/Top-News-Headlines-Reader/README.md

 # Additional Requirements :

 ## 🟠 newsapi.org  API Key :
-####  You need to make a account in newsapi.org and use your api key in the code
+####  You need to make an account in newsapi.org and use your api key in the code

 <br>